IndiaFilings / Learn / Section 194Ia Tds On Sale Of Property

 Section 194IA - TDS on Sale of Property

 Tax Deducted at Source (TDS) is applicable on the sale of immovable properties, such as land and buildings, under Section 194IA.
-When purchasing such property, the buyer is required to deduct the tax before making the payment to the seller.
-This article explores the TDS rate applicable under Section 194IA, identifies who is responsible for the deduction, and explains the procedure for filing TDS on property sales.
+When purchasing such property, the buyer is required to deduct the tax before making the payment to the seller as per TDS on immovable property rules.
+This article explores the 194IA TDS rate applicable under Section 194IA, identifies who is responsible for the deduction, and explains the procedure for filing TDS on sale of immovable property.
+Need help with TDS return filing?
+Let IndiaFilings simplify the process for you.
+Get expert assistance today and ensure full compliance with Section 194IA. [shortcode_35]

 Section 194IA of Income Tax Act - At a Glance

 Section 194IA of the Income Tax Act focuses on the Tax Deducted at Source (TDS) provisions applicable to transactions involving immovable property.
 This section mandates that anyone paying a resident transferor for immovable property must deduct tax at the source.
-The rate for TDS deduction under this section is specified within the act.
-Additionally, Section 194IA requires the payer to furnish a statement detailing the transaction, including the payment and the tax deducted, which must then be submitted to the government.
+The I94IA TDS rate deduction under this TDS on immovable property section is specified within the act.
+Additionally, Section 194IA requires the payer to furnish a statement detailing the transaction on TDS on sale of immovable property, including the payment and the tax deducted, which must then be submitted to the government.
 This ensures transparency and compliance with tax obligations during property transactions.

-Understanding TDS on Property Sales Under Section 194-IA
+Understanding TDS on Sale of Immovable property Under Section 194-IA

 Implemented on June 1, 2013, Section 194IA of the Income Tax Act mandates the deduction of TDS for transactions where the value of the property exceeds Rs 50 lakhs.